 Filling: In the work bowl of a food processor, combine the sliced almonds, the 3 tablespoons of flour and the 4 tablespoons of sugar.
 Process until finely ground.
 Set aside.

 In a large bowl, mix together the sliced fruit and 1 cup sugar.

 Remove rolled-out pastry from refrigerator.
-Divide the nut mixture evenly between the pastry rounds, placing the nut mixture in the centres and spreading to a thin, even layer over the bottoms, leaving a 2- to 3-inch border all around.
+Divide the nut mixture evenly between the pastry rounds, placing the nut mixture in the centers and spreading to a thin, even layer over the bottoms, leaving a 2- to 3-inch border all around.

 Give the fruit filling a stir, and divide it evenly between the pastry rounds, being careful to pile the fruit mixture only over the nut mixture, not on the overhang.
 Make sure the filling is level.

 Gently lift the overhanging border dough and fold it over the filling, making nice folded scallops as you go.
-The centre of the pie will be open.
+The center of the pie will be open.
 Brush top of pastry with egg white and sprinkle with sugar.

 Place cookie sheets on the bottom rack of your oven (if they don’t fit side by side, put on on the bottom and one on the middle.
 Rotate frequently up-and-down and front-to-back while baking).
 Bake for about 20 minutes.
-Reduce heat to 375°F, rotate trays and move them up to the middle rack and bake for 35 minutes more, until pastry is deep golden and filling in centre is thickened and bubbling.
+Reduce heat to 375°F, rotate trays and move them up to the middle rack and bake for 35 minutes more, until pastry is deep golden and filling in center is thickened and bubbling.
 Remove trays from oven and place on trays to cool.